 Humidification, Ventilation and Air Conditioning of theatres is a major source of energy consumption in hospitals and turning it ‘down’ (not off) is called ‘setback’.
 Turning on setbacks after-hours can save more than $10,000/year/ theatre in electricity spend without affecting theatre safety.

-Victorian Guidelines state that
+Victorian (Australia) Guidelines state that

 The system will be capable of operation in a set-back mode when the operating theatres are not